tm-nielsen/CortexPlugin/README.md

-# Bonspiel Games Emotiv Unity Plugin
+# Bonspiel Games Cortex Unity Plugin

 This is the plugin used in Curl for integration with the Emotiv Cortex Service, adapted from [the official support](https://github.com/Emotiv/unity-plugin) for simplicity and support for multiple simultaneous headset streams.
 The contents are formatted as a Unity package and can be added to a unity project via git URL.